 - Stay on marked trails

-- Do not pick flowers or disturb animals
+- Do not pick flowers, nor disturb animals

-- Keep your dog on a strict leash to avoid escape or stressing the fauna
+- Keep your dog on a strict leash, to avoid fleeing or stressing wildlife.
+Dogs are forbidden beyond the parking/welcome chalet, even on a leash, because it is the core reserve.

-- Report any anomalies (injured animal, fire, pollution…)
+- Report any anomaly (injured animal, fire, pollution…)

 8. Practical information and useful resources

 The Cirque du Fer-à-Cheval is a protected area.
-Some rules to follow:
+Some rules to respect :

-- No fires or bivouacs outside authorized zones
+- No fire, no bivouacs outside authorized zones

 - Do not leave marked trails